smartdevicelink/sdl_evolution/proposals/0167-app-services.md

 ###### GetAppServiceData

+The response from a `GetAppServiceData`  should include all service data that is currently available.
+This is different from the `OnAppServiceData` that will be discussed below.

 ```xml
 <function name="GetAppServiceData" functionID="GetAppServiceDataID" messagetype="request">
 	<description> This request asks the module for current data related to the specific service.
 It also includes an option to subscribe to that service for future updates</description>